rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 ![blues wireless notehub cellular data tracking events](notehub-data.png)

-## Securely Routing Tracking Data
+## Securely Routing Tracking Data to Ubidots

 A key value of Notehub is its ability to *route* accumulated data to any cloud.
-We accomplish this using [Notehub Routes](https://dev.blues.io/start/tutorials/route-tutorial/).
+We accomplish this using [Notehub Routes](https://dev.blues.io/guides-and-tutorials/routing-data-to-cloud/?utm_source=hackster&utm_medium=web&utm_content=globaltracker).
 A route not only allows us to securely transfer data, but we can also utilize JSONata to optimize and customize our data payload _before_ it's delivered to our cloud provider.

-> **TIP:** If you're new to JSONata, check out this [JSONata 1-2-3 guide](https://dev.blues.io/notecard/notecard-guides/jsonata-1-2-3/).
+> **TIP:** If you're new to JSONata, check out this [JSONata 1-2-3 guide](https://dev.blues.io/guides-and-tutorials/notecard-guides/jsonata-1-2-3/?utm_source=hackster&utm_medium=web&utm_content=globaltracker).

 For example, as you'll see in the next section, I used [Ubidots](https://ubidots.com/) as my cloud dashboard provider.
 Configuring this route from Notehub to Ubidots was as simple as supplying an endpoint URL, an authentication token, and then optimizing the tracking data sent from the Notecard with a JSONata expression: